zgoodwin/skin_dev_rna_seq/README.md

 I determined the fold change in gene expression for hom mice relative to the wt mice and for the het mice relative to wt mice, at each developmental time point.
 To do this, I used bioconductor's [limma voom](https://bioconductor.org/packages/release/bioc/vignettes/limma/inst/doc/usersguide.pdf) package.

 **DISCLAIMER:** This is unpublished data.
-As such, the gene names in the count data have been de-identified, and the original BAM files from which the gene counts were derived will not be provided.
+As such, the gene names in the count data have been de-identified, and the original BAM files from which the gene counts were derived cannot be provided.

-The **analysis** directory contains two scripts: one that performs the differential expression analysis for read count data (genotype_analysis_script.R) and one that plots gene expressio values versus time (goi_vs_time.R).
+The **analysis** directory contains two scripts: one that performs the differential expression analysis for read count data (differentialExpression.R) and one that plots gene expression values versus time (genesVsTime.R).
 Below are the help files for each script:

+## differentialExpression.R

 ```
-Rscript genotype_analysis_script.R -h
+Rscript differentialExpression.R
+Loading required package: pacman
-Usage: genotype_analysis_script.R [options]
+Usage: differentialExpression.R [options]

 Options:
-	-c CHARACTER, --countFile=CHARACTER
+	-c CHARACTER, --controlCountFile=CHARACTER
-		Read count file (see ./data/data_formats.md for format of this file)
+		Count file for control mice (should contain at least 2 replicates)

-	-k CHARACTER, --keyFile=CHARACTER
+	-t CHARACTER, --testCountFile=CHARACTER
-		Key File (see ./data/data_formats.md for the format of this file)
+		Count file for test mice (either WT or MUT)

 	-r CHARACTER, --results=CHARACTER
 		Directory for output files